 The White House Opportunity and Revitalization Council Opportunity Zones web page can be found here.

-The Local Initiatives Support Corporation (LISC) Releases Opportunity Zones Community Playbook
+LISC Opportunity Zones Community Playbook

 The Local Initiatives Support Corporation (LISC) has partnered with the Council for Development Finance Agencies (CDFA) and the Ford Foundation to develop a playbook for community partners on Opportunity Zones.
 This playbook is the first in a series in which LISC aims to lay out potential trajectories and best practices for the range of Opportunity Zones actors.
-The new playbook is available here
+The playbook is available here

 Workforce in the Opportunity Zones